 National Institute on Aging (NIA)

 The website of this NIH agency includes publications for consumers, information on Alzheimer’s disease, clinical trials, and organizations related to aging.

 Go4Life is a campaign by the NIA to help older adults become physically active.
 The website has information on starting an exercise program, specific exercises, and other resources.

 National Osteoporosis Foundation

-This site provides information for consumers on the diagnosis, treatment, and prevention of osteoporosis, and includes a find a doctor tool and links to NOF publications and resources.
+This site provides information for consumers on the diagnosis, treatment, and prevention of osteoporosis, and includes links to NOF publications and resources.

 NIH Senior Health